Key events raising tensions in the Persian Gulf

 May 20: Semi-official media in Iran report that it has quadrupled its production of low-enriched uranium, which is used for civilian applications but not nuclear weapons.
 Iran is allowed to enrich uranium to the low level of 3.67%, but increased production could lead it to exceed the stockpile limits in the nuclear deal.

-May 24: President Donald Trump says the U.S. will bolster its military presence in the Middle East with an additional 1,500 troops.
+May 24: Trump says the U.S. will bolster its military presence in the Middle East with an additional 1,500 troops.
 He says the troops will have a "mostly protective" role.

 — Senior Pentagon officer Vice Admiral Michael Gilday says the U.S. has a high degree of confidence that Iran's Revolutionary Guard was responsible for the explosions of the four tankers in the Gulf of Oman, and that Iranian proxies in Iraq fired rockets into Baghdad.